cerner/terra-core/packages/terra-dropdown-button/docs/SplitButton.md

 # Split Button

-The Split Button is two buttons put together.
-One is a primary option conveniently shown outside the dropdown and the other opens the dropdown for with more buttons inside.
+The Split Button is a Dropdown Button with an additional option outside the dropdown.
+It is intended to allow the user to choose a primary option or an option from a list of alternatives.

 ## Getting Started